JoanCharmant/quill-blender/README.md

 ### Import

 - Import Quill layer hierarchy to Blender objects.
-- Import Quill paint layers to Grease pencil.
+- Import Quill paint layers to Mesh or Grease pencil¹.
 - Import Quill viewpoints to Cameras.

 ### Export

-- Export Grease Pencil objects to Quill paint layers.
+- Export Grease Pencil objects to Quill paint layers¹.
 - Export Mesh objects as painted wireframes.
 - Export Armature objects as painted stick figures.
 - Export Cameras to Quill viewpoints.

 ## Limitations/Roadmap

+¹ Quill paint layers and Grease Pencil cannot be mapped 1:1 faithfully as the underlying concepts are not always compatible.
+Some restrictions apply.

 The following features are currently not supported but are on the roadmap:
 - Import and export keyframe animation for transform and visibility.